-Cleaning this chair will be a breeze.
+Cleaning this chair is a breeze.
 Wipe down the cushion or legs with a damp paper towel.
 The straps and cushion can be laundered and air dried for big messes.
-The seat cushion is waterproof, so just remove it from the chair and wipe clean.
-If you need to, you could even rinse it off in the sink.
-Once those cushions are out, you can focus on cleaning the sides of the chair.
-A damp sponge, and soapy water should do the trick.
+The seat cushion is waterproof so you can just remove it from the chair and wipe clean.
+If you need to, you can even rinse it off in the sink.
+Once those cushions are out you can focus on cleaning the sides of the chair.
+A damp sponge and soapy water should do the trick.
 Everything on the chair is designed for even the stickiest messes.
 You can easily wipe each piece.

 OXO offers a four-year warranty on all metal and plastic parts and a one-year warranty on the cushion and harness straps.
 Your receipt will be required for all warranty claims.
 Replacement or spare cushions are available online at www.oxo.com.
 To order other replacement parts, contact customer service.

 - Dr. Gary Smith, Clinical Pediatrics study about high chair safety